tthorntone/AdNauseam-Wiki/FAQ.md

 #### Is there a Chinese translation of this Wiki?

-Yes, it is here: <sup>[中文](https://github.com/fang5566/uBlock/wiki/FAQ)</sup>
+Yes, it is here: [中文](https://github.com/fang5566/uBlock/wiki/FAQ)

+#### Is there an overlay to enhance the UI to increase usability?

+Yes, it is called [uBlock Deluxe](https://github.com/Gitoffthelawn/uBlock-Deluxe).
+It is a pure UI overlay which does not impact the uBlock Origin filtering engine, so there is no harm in trying it.
+To use it, install uBlock Origin, and then follow the instructions on the [uBlock Deluxe github repository](https://github.com/Gitoffthelawn/uBlock-Deluxe) to add the UI enhancement overlay.

-#### Does it block Youtube ads?
+#### Can uBlock Origin filter Youtube ads?

-Because there are filters to block YouTube ads in EasyList, yes, it will block YouTube ads.
+If the filter lists you enable include filters to block YouTube ads, then yes it will.
+EasyList, which is enabled by default, includes filters to block YouTube ads.

 #### Is [other blocker] still needed with uBlock?

 It all depends of the filter lists you use, and whether you use dynamic filtering in uBlock.
-I run benchmarks regarding blocking efficiency, this may help you decide whether you should keep another blocker to complement uBlock, or whether you should drop it and further configure uBlock to block more: [uBlock and others: Blocking ads, trackers, malwares](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares).
+I run benchmarks regarding blocking efficiency; these may help you decide whether you should keep another blocker to complement uBlock, or whether you should drop it and configure uBlock to block more: [uBlock and others: Blocking ads, trackers, malwares](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares).
 The [resulting diffs](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares#data-diffs) are particularly useful in making a decision.